mpv-enjoyer/imgui_journal/README.md

 - main.h file is dumb and needs to be renamed

-- student name size is capped (for now)

 TODO:
 - Right now all the month info is coming from current time --> switching month doesn't actually change anything in the journal itself.
 - All_Students button, which will allow to add, edit and hide students. (make sure that hidden students will appear in read-only mode in the journal)